TheZino/COCOA-COmbining-COlor-constancy-Algorithms/README.md

 the RGB values corresponding to the Ground Truth ant the RGB values corresponding to the input estimations.

-The parameter input_ests refers to the number of inputs in the first layer, e.g. if 6 estimations are collected, input_ests = 6*3.
-Please change the parameter in relation to your dataset
+The parameter input_ests refers to the number of inputs in the first layer, e.g. if 6 estimations are collected, input_ests = 6\*3.
+Please change the parameter in relation to your dataset.

 Dataset csv example:
 ```